 Prepare yourself to engage in the global professional marketplace of the future.

 The Global Business Program (GBP) is an ambitious, innovative dual-degree curricular track that internationalizes your studies in any business or hospitality profession by adding intensive language study, immersion in our community of international scholars, and a variety of other global curricula and activities.
-Studies in language and culture are integrated with students’ regular studies in their business or hospitality majors, following a set of carefully crafted degree progress plans.
+Studies in language and culture are integrated with your regular studies in business or hospitality majors, following a set of carefully crafted degree progress plans.